cerniello/Human-Instance-Segmentation/README.md

 The algorithm will run with Cuda, if possible.
 An highly number of epochs is suggested.

 For further explanations run it with --help.

+#### Jupyter Notebook Demo
+We provide in this repo a .ipynb notebook runned on Colaboratory with some visualizations.

 ## References
 [S. Caelles*, K.K.
 Maninis*, J. Pont-Tuset, L. Leal-Taixé, D. Cremers, and L. Van Gool -